Chart Color Schemes

 Middle Swan faces educational challenges, with performance metrics placing it in the bottom quartile of areas assessed nationally

 The area's university qualification rate is 14.4%, significantly lower than Australia's average of 30.4%.
 This disparity presents both a challenge and an opportunity for targeted educational initiatives.
-Bachelor degrees are the most prevalent at 9.8%, followed by postgraduate qualifications (3.2%) and graduate diplomas (1.4%).
-Trade and technical skills are prominent, with 40.1% of residents aged 15+ holding vocational credentials – advanced diplomas (9.8%) and certificates (30.3%).
+Bachelor degrees are the most common at 9.8%, followed by postgraduate qualifications (3.2%) and graduate diplomas (1.4%).
+Trade and technical skills are prevalent, with 40.1% of residents aged 15 and above holding vocational credentials – advanced diplomas at 9.8% and certificates at 30.3%.

-Educational participation is notably high, with 27.7% of residents currently enrolled in formal education, including 9.2% in primary, 8.6% in secondary, and 2.8% in tertiary education.
+Educational participation is notably high, with 27.7% of residents currently enrolled in formal education.
+This includes 9.2% in primary education, 8.6% in secondary education, and 2.8% pursuing tertiary education.

 Frequently Asked Questions - Education